Sushantak17/NLU_Assignment/README.md

-# Sports vs Politics Text Classification
+# Problem 4 – Sports vs Politics Text Classification

-## Project Overview
+## Overview
-This project focuses on building a machine-learning-based text classification system that automatically categorizes news documents into **Sports** or **Politics** domains.
-The objective is to study how different feature representations and classification algorithms influence performance on a binary text classification task.
+This project implements a machine learning–based text classification system that automatically categorizes news documents into **Sports** or **Politics**.

-The project compares multiple **feature extraction techniques** and **machine learning models**, followed by quantitative evaluation using standard performance metrics.
+Multiple feature representation techniques and machine learning models were evaluated and compared quantitatively.

 ---

 ## Dataset
-A custom dataset was created for this task consisting of short news-style paragraphs collected and paraphrased from common sports and political themes.
+A custom dataset was prepared consisting of short news-style paragraphs:

-- Total documents: **60**
+- **Classes**:
-- Classes:
+  - Sports
-  - **Sports** (30 documents)
+  - Politics
-  - **Politics** (30 documents)
+- **Documents**: 60 total (30 per class)
-- Each document contains **2–4 sentences**
-- Dataset files:
+- **Files**:
   - `data/sports.txt`
   - `data/politics.txt`

-Each line in the file represents one document.
+- Each line in the file represents one document.

 ---

 ## Feature Representations
-The following text representation techniques were evaluated:
+The following feature extraction methods were evaluated:

 - Bag of Words (BoW)
 - TF-IDF (Unigrams)
-- TF-IDF with Bigrams
+- TF-IDF + Bigrams (n-grams)

 ---

 ## Machine Learning Models
-Three classification algorithms were implemented and compared:
+The following models were implemented and compared:

 - Multinomial Naive Bayes
 - Logistic Regression